Main steps in organizing an internship

 - the actual work should be of an adequate scientific level.

-In general, the student takes the initiative to contact a host institute or industry.
+Contact In general, the student takes the initiative to contact a host institute or industry.
 An (electronic) application letter should preferably contain the following concrete information:

 - Indicate start date and duration of the traineeship that you have in mind.